SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 #### Consumer Groups

 Event Portal supports the concept of Kafka's consumer groups.
 A consumer group is used by Kafka to group consumers into a logical subscriber for a topic.
-In Event Portal, you can model consumer groups in Designer.
+In the Event Portal, you can model consumer groups in the Designer.
 This enables the Event Portal's runtime discovery to associate a discovered consumer group to an existing application.

 Kafka consumers that belong to the same consumer group share a group ID.
 The consumers in a group divide the topic partitions, as fairly as possible, so that each consumer consumes only a single partition from the group.